CircuitGen/PCBTool-Rev/docs/logs.md

 15. **Streaming Responses**:
     - Refactored all backend generation endpoints to use `StreamingResponse`.
     - Updated frontend services to use the `fetch` API to handle `text/event-stream` data.
-    - Modified the Pinia store to process streamed events, providing real-time UI updates (e.g., loading spinners, live text generation).
+    - Modified the Pinia store to process streamed events, providing real-time UI updates.
 16. **Maintainability**:
-    - Added `python-dotenv` to the backend to manage API keys and other configurations via a `.env` file, improving security and ease of use for developers.
+    - Added `python-dotenv` to the backend to manage API keys and other configurations via a `.env` file.
-    - Created a `.env.example` file as a template.
 17. **Conversation Management**:
     - Added a "New Conversation" button to the UI.
-    - Implemented the `DELETE /conversations/{id}` endpoint and connected it to a delete button in the UI, allowing users to manage their conversation history.
+    - Implemented the `DELETE /conversations/{id}` endpoint and connected it to a delete button in the UI.
-18. **Documentation**: Updated `README.md` and `DEVELOPMENT.md` to reflect all new features, including streaming, history, and conversation management.
+18. **Concurrency Test**: Created and ran a Python script to simulate 5 concurrent users, successfully validating the backend's concurrency capabilities.

+## Session 4: Multi-User Authentication

+19. **Backend Auth**:
+    - Enhanced the `User` model with `hashed_password`.
+    - Implemented a `security_service.py` with OAuth2 and JWT logic for token creation and validation.
+    - Added public `/token` and `/users/register` endpoints.
+    - Protected all existing conversation endpoints with a `get_current_user` dependency, ensuring all data access is authenticated and isolated to the current user.
+20. **Frontend Auth**:
+    - Installed and configured `vue-router`.
+    - Created Login and Register views.
+    - Implemented an `auth.js` Pinia store to manage tokens and user state, persisting them to `localStorage`.
+    - Added a navigation guard in the router to protect the main chat application and handle redirects.
+    - Updated the `api.js` service with an Axios interceptor and modified `fetch` calls to automatically include the `Authorization` header.
+21. **Bug Fixing**: Resolved a backend `IndentationError` caused by an incomplete refactoring of the protected endpoints.

-**Project Status**: The application is functionally complete and stable.
-All core requirements from the mission have been met and expanded upon with significant UI/UX improvements like streaming and conversation management.
+**Project Status**: The application is now a feature-complete, multi-user, full-stack application.
+All core requirements have been met.
 The codebase is well-documented and maintainable.